-I set out to conduct an extensive and on-going research programme to support design and business decisions.
+I put in place the companies first formal research programme.
 By making more informed decisions we could learn and prosper faster than simply competing against luck.

 I interviewed over 30 people from a cross-section of personas.
 These interviews would often be conducted with the sweetener of an included lunch of their choosing in the popular district of Shoreditch where competition in the hospitality sector is fierce.

 It allowed me to get a glimpse into people's rationale for ordering food, taking into consideration the bias of the context.

 I started with customer development interviews, trying to understand a users job to be done and continued utilising interview processes right up to usability testing on the production site.